Updated: Aug 2

 Regardless of the many differences between all the tradable funds within the financial industry, they all have one thing in common.
 They all had a first day where they began live trading.
 That of course doesn’t imply the managers experience began on that day because it takes years of prior experience, countless hours crunching data and system building, and usually a fair amount of bumps and bruises along the way in our private trading accounts to finally reach the point where a fund is ready to be launched to the public.

-Here at Volatility Trading Strategies that day came one year and three months ago, which means it's now long enough to start drawing some conclusions on performance, and we’re off to a great start.
+Here at Volatility Trading Strategies that day came one year and three months ago in January 2012, which means it's now long enough to start drawing some conclusions on performance, and we’re off to a great start.
 As I've written about in the past, my trading journey began in 2005 right after I retired from professional golf, and believe me, I've made plenty of mistakes in the past 8 years.

 But I'm at the point now where my VTS strategies are a pretty streamlined machine, and in the coming years / decades I'll demonstrate how effective they are at reducing drawdowns through difficult market periods.
 Big profit is nice, and I'll do my best, but it's really the consistency aspect that I'm most focused on.
 Anybody can make money when the markets cooperate.
 I plan on proving my worth to investors by helping them navigate the ugly market periods.